 Each turbine is capable of producing 1.5 MW of electricity.
 The underwater turbines are as efficient as wind turbines in terms of producing electricity.
 Moreover, underwater turbines have many great advantages over wind turbines.
-Wind is not a constant source of energy.
-But waves on the other hand are ever present.
+The wind is not a constant source of energy.
+But waves, on the other hand, are ever-present.
 So there won’t be any time when the turbines would stop.
 And waves carry much more power when compared to wind.
-For example: an ocean current of 5 knots can provide more power than wind when it’s blowing at 340 Km/h.
+For example, an ocean current of 5 knots can provide more power than the wind when it’s blowing at 340 Km/h.

 How does it work?

 Using efficient cranes, the turbines are placed upon already constructed platforms in the ocean.
 And through cables that run through underwater tunnels, these turbines are connected to Electrical Substation on the coast.
 When the turbines will move, they will generate electricity and that electricity will reach Electrical Substation.
 And the Electrical Substation is connected to the nation’s electricity grid.
 So, it will provide the electricity directly to the consumers.